All spoilers regarding the Skywalker Saga and The Clone Wars are unmarked. Examples relating to Disney's EU can be spoiler-tagged if deemed necessary.

 A year after the New Republic was devastated, most of its member systems were either under siege or have surrendered willingly to the First Order; leaving only General Leia Organa's Resistance, a successor to the old Rebellion, standing for democracy and freedom in the galaxy.

 - Adaptational Wimp: Zig-Zagged.
 Compared to the government from Legends, the New Republic in Canon appears weaker and more incompetent at first glance.
 Only having three defense fleets and a peace-keeping force by the time of The Force Awakens, unlike the Legends continuity where they would become the dominant force in the galaxy before its partition.
 However, in canon they managed to crush the Empire much faster, only to end up inheriting many of same problems that led to the rise of the Empire in the first place.
-Most of this comes down to their Legends counterpart having been written before the Prequels established the Galactic Republic as highly corrupt, and thus portrayed the New Republic as a well-oiled, if stretched-thin, machine which was almost constantly at war with the Imperial Remnant and later the Yuuzhan Vong, while the canon New Republic grew complacent and hugely downsized their armed forces which crippled them when their home fleet (their largest fleet) was destroyed alongside the Hosnian System as the other two fleets were recalled to protect the remaining loyal systems that didn't surrender to the First Order.
+Most of this comes down to their Legends counterpart having been written before the Prequels established the Galactic Republic as highly corrupt, and thus portrayed the New Republic as a well-oiled, if stretched-thin, machine which was almost constantly at war with the Imperial Remnant and later the Yuuzhan Vong.
+Post-Prequel Era works on that timeline would likewise make it clear they wanted to move away from the problems that plagued the Old Republic, while in the new canon, the New Republic had a lot of people who basically wanted to go back to the ways of the Old Republic.
+Likewise, they grew complacent and hugely downsized their armed forces which crippled them when their home fleet (their largest fleet) was destroyed alongside the Hosnian System as the other two fleets were recalled to protect the remaining loyal systems that didn't surrender to the First Order.